alpinebuster/as-docs/content/guides/export-formats.md

 #### Disadvantages

-* Not compatible with Blender, since Blender can only import binary FBX and Blockbench can only export ASCII FBX
+* Not compatible with Blender, since Blender can only import binary FBX and AS can only export ASCII FBX

 ### DAE (Collada)